10-30, 17:30–17:55 (UTC), Room 3

 YesLink to notes –

-Daniele Metilli (they/them) is a Graduate Fellow at ISTI-CNR and a PhD candidate in Computer Science at the University of Pisa.
-They work at the intersection of knowledge representation, digital humanities, and collaborative online projects.
-They hold a Bachelor’s Degree in Computer Engineering from the Polytechnic of Milan and a Master’s Degree in Digital Humanities from the University of Pisa.
+Daniele Metilli (they/them) is a Research Fellow at the Department of Information Studies of UCL, London, working on the Sloane Lab project.
+Daniele works at the intersection of knowledge representation, digital humanities, and collaborative online projects.
+They hold a Bachelor’s Degree in Computer Engineering from the Polytechnic of Milan, a Master’s Degree in Digital Humanities from the University of Pisa, and a PhD in Computer Science from the University of Pisa.
 Over the years, they have been active in several Linked Data projects, including DanteSources, Hypermedia Dante Network, and Mingei.
 They have also been an administrator of the Wikidata and English Wikipedia projects.

 Chiara Paolini (she/her) is a PhD student in Linguistics at KU Leuven, under the supervision of Benedikt Szmrecsanyi.

 She is involved in the FWO project “How much does meaning matter?
 A fresh look at grammatical alternations”, where she is investigating how the choice between competing constructions in the grammatical alternation phenomenon depends on the semantic characteristics of the lexical context in which those variants are embedded, using quantitative and corpora-based methodologies.